IMHPJ 30th Annual Conference – March 2026

 Presenter: Carter Comrie, PhD, LP

-In this plenary session, Dr. Carter Comrie will define health from a biopsychosocial perspective and explore how mental health professionals can support clients in living healthier lives.
+In this presentation, Dr. Carter Comrie will define health from a biopsychosocial perspective and explore how mental health professionals can support clients in living healthier lives.
 The session will examine how psychological, behavioral, and social factors interact to influence health outcomes across the lifespan.

 Dr. Comrie will introduce practical, evidence-informed interventions that clinicians can integrate into their existing practices, including approaches to goal-setting, behavior change, and health-related decision-making.
 Emphasis will be placed on translating health psychology concepts into clinically usable strategies that support sustainable change and client autonomy.